gkmngrgn/hugo-alageek-theme/README.md

 ## DEPENDENCY VERSIONS

-- bootstrap: 5.0.1
+- bootstrap: 5.1.3
-- highlightjs: 11.0.1
+- highlightjs: 11.4.0
 - mathjax: ^3.0.0
-- progressively: 1.2.5
+- progressively: latest stable version

 ## TYPOGRAPHY

-You can customize the fonts copying and editing `head_extra.html` file.
+You can customize the fonts copying and editing `style_main.html` file.
 The defaults are:

 - Title: Merriweather Sans